 Summers guided the men's varsity program at Colgate University for two years before arriving at Hamilton.
 His lightweight eights earned a No. 1 seed in the Champion International Collegiate Regatta and the first national ranking in program history, and he helped Colgate win team titles at the 2000 Patriot League and state championships.

 Summers' other coaching experiences include one season as the men's varsity coach at the University of Miami, head coach of the Syracuse Chargers junior men's competitive rowing program, graduate assistant coach for the Syracuse University women's program, assistant coach at the U.S. Junior Women's Team East Coast Development Camp and an assistant at the Potomac Boat Club Lightweight Men's Development Center.

-Shawn Turner is in his second season as an assistant coach for Hamilton College men's and women's crew.
-Turner was the boys' freshman coach for the Shenendehowa Crew Club in 2011.
+Shawn Turner is in his third season as an assistant coach for Hamilton College men's and women's crew.

-Turner served as an assistant coach for the Rensselaer Crew Club in 2004 and 2005.
-Prior to Rensselaer, he was the head girls' varsity coach for the Shaker Rowing Association, and a men's varsity coach/sculling coach for Marina Aquatic Center Junior Crew.
+Most recently, Turner was the boys' freshman coach for the Shenendehowa Crew Club in 2011.
+He served as an assistant coach for the Rensselaer Crew Club in 2004 and 2005.
+Prior to Rensselaer, Turner was the head girls' varsity coach for the Shaker Rowing Association, and a men's varsity/sculling coach for Marina Aquatic Center Junior Crew.
 He started his career as the head coach for Shenendehowa from 1998 to 2000.

 Turner rowed for the University at Albany from 1995 to 1999 and received the coaches award three times.
 He graduated with a degree in anthropology.